-"Variance" is a time-limited designated use and criterion as defined in 40 C.F.R.
-131.3, and must be adopted by rule.
+"Variance" is a temporary modification to the designated use and associated water quality criteria based on the factors specified in 40 C.F.R.
+131.10(g), and must be adopted by rule.

 "Wetlands" means areas that are inundated or saturated by surface water or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
-Wetlands do not include those artificial wetlands intentionally created from nonwetland sites $((\tau))$ including, but not limited to, irrigation and drainage ditches, grass-lined swales, canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities, or those wetlands created after July 1, 1990, that were unintentionally created as a result of the construction of a road, street, or highway.
+Wetlands do not include those artificial wetlands intentionally created from nonwetland sites((-)) including, but not limited to, irrigation and drainage ditches, grass-lined swales, canals, detention facilities, wastewater treatment facilities, farm ponds, and landscape amenities, or those wetlands created after July 1, 1990, that were unintentionally created as a result of the construction of a road, street, or highway.
 Wetlands may include those artificial wetlands intentionally created from nonwetland areas to mitigate the conversion of wetlands.
 (Water bodies not included in the definition of wetlands as well as those mentioned in the definition are still waters of the state.)

 "Wildlife habitat" means waters of the state used by, or that directly or indirectly provide food support to, fish, other aquatic life, and wildlife for any life history stage or activity.
 AMENDATORY SECTION (Amending WSR 11-09-090, filed 4/20/11, effective 5/21/11)